Table of contents

 The cost of own occupation DI varies depending on the insurer and what level of protection you need.
 Insurance companies offer different levels of security, so make sure to find out which one best suits your needs before purchasing.

 Because of the higher level of protection offered, own occupation disability policies cost more than regular and any occupation ones.
-You’ll often find that the definition starts as regular occupation in the first 2 years of a disability.
-After 2 years, it changes to any occupation.
+You’ll often find that the definition starts as regular occupation in the first two years of a disability.
+After two years, it changes to any occupation.

 Having these choices let you customize the definition of disability to fit your budget and needs.